acollign/netrunner-wiki/tournament-support.md

  - Bind/map cobra names to jnet user names, restrict joining a lobby to those who are within the game
  - TO creates a lobby: generate lobby code that players use to see the games.
  - To join a tournament, players choose 2 tournament-format legal decks, which are locked in.
+ - Deck lists have a checksum for verification and enforcing no changes
  - Checkbox for streamers that gives them access as spectators
  - Some method for the TO to ping players, idk how exactly lol
  - And make sure cobra player name comparison is case insensitive